SteveBenner/guides/style/README.md

 [Sample](samples/ObjectiveC.m)

-* Setup new projects using liftoff.
+* Setup new projects using liftoff and follow provided directoy structure.
-* Use liftoff generated directory structure to organize files.
 * Place `#import`s into the prefix header (`ProjectName-Prefix.pch`) only if used in _many_ files.
 * Place `.xib` files under `Resources/Nibs` and their associated view files in